pivotal/docs-platform-automation/docs/how-to-guides/git-repo-layout.md

 !!!
 Info "GitHub alternatives"
     There are many alternatives to GitHub including Gitlabs, Google Cloud Source Repositories, etc.
-    Any remote Git client will work with Platform Automation and Concourse.
+    Any remote Git client will work with Platform Automation Toolkit and Concourse.
     Refer to the [Concourse Git resource][concourse-git-resource] documentation for details.

 To learn more about Git and Github,